 When conducting the worksite analysis, it's important to look for hazards that are generally recognized within the construction industry.
 Recognized hazards are generally foreseeable on the worksite OSHA will require that these hazards are properly eliminated or controlled.

-As described in OSHA's Field Operations Manual, recognition of a hazard is established on the basis of industry recognition, employer recognition, or "common sense" recognition criteria.
+As described in OSHA's Field Operations Manual, recognition of a hazard is established based on industry recognition, employer recognition, or "common sense" recognition criteria.

 To help identify workplace hazards categorize them into easy-to-remember categories.
 The first three categories represent hazardous physical conditions that, according to SAIF Corporation, account for only 3% of all workplace accidents.
 The fourth category describes behaviors in the workplace which may contribute up to 95% of all workplace accidents.
-The final category, the system, contributes to both the hazardous conditions and unsafe behaviors.
+The last category, the system, contributes to both the hazardous conditions and unsafe behaviors.
 If you consider both the surface and root causes for accidents, failures in the CSMS are ultimately responsible for most accidents in the workplace.

-Note: To remember the five categories, just use the acronym "MEEPS".
+Note: To remember the five categories, just use the acronym "MEEPS" (Materials, Equipment, Environment, People, System).

-A Job Hazard Analysis is a technique that focuses on job tasks as a way to identify hazards before they occur.
+A Job Hazard Analysis (JHA) is a technique that focuses on job tasks to identify hazards before they occur.
 It focuses on the relationship among the worker, the task, the tools, and the work environment.
 Ideally, after you identify uncontrolled hazards, you will take steps to eliminate or reduce them to an acceptable risk level.

 A JHA should be conducted for all hazardous jobs/procedures to determine potential hazards and identify methods to reduce exposure to those hazards at construction worksites.
 Here are the steps in a basic JHA: